Tofu with thai red curry sauce (vegan)

 • Keep it covered until served.

-• Serve hot with cilantro, yoghurt, lemon, rice, vegetables and roti.
+• Serve hot with cilantro, yogurt, lemon, rice, vegetables and roti.

 enjoy!